 One shouldn't expect a brisk paced thriller from Uncle as the movie is much more than that and has something more to offer than the regular thrills & the normal entertainment factors.
 The film does follow the pattern of a road movie throughout its running length.

 The first half of the film is filled with the lighter moments with a big shadow cast over the character of Krishnakumar.
 His character has been well-developed in such a way that one would keep guessing about his characteristics and shades till the end.
 There are moments of tension that have been imparted to the audiences as well.
 On the other hand, it's in the second half where we get to see some drama and it has worked out well for the movie.
 The climax portions are the key highlights of the movie, which are indeed impactful ones.

 However, the length of the movie could have been cut-shortened a bit, especially in the first half, which was found to be too lengthy.
 The overdosage of phone sequences may not go down well with all, but the film's narrative pattern demands the same.
 However, these are just minor flaws which can be neglected as the end product is indeed a much superior one.

-Uncle is indeed a quality product creating the necessary impact.
-The film narrates a simple yet effective tale and the insights offered by the film are infinite, though-provoking and relevant.
+Uncle narrates a simple yet effective tale and the insights offered by the film are infinite, though-provoking and relevant.
+It is indeed a quality product creating the necessary impact.